Evaluating Resources

 Dihydrogen Monoxide

 Dihydrogen Monoxide is one of the most dangerous chemicals in existence.
-It causes death and severe tissue damage, is a major component of acid rain, causes severe burns, damages and destroys machinery.
-It kills thousands in the U.S. every year.
-Have your students do a report on Dihydrogen Monoxide using this web site as a… learn more
+It causes death and severe tissue damage, is a major component of acid rain, causes severe burns,… learn more

 resource URL thumbnail